-For the 2023-2024 season, registration will be in three (3) phases:
+For the 2024-2025 season, registration will be in two (2) phases:

-- Regular August 1st September 6th - Late 10U 18U September 7th and later
+- Early Open September 6th - Regular 10U 18U September 7th and later

-Registrations received after September 7, 2023 are considered "late" registrations and are subject to a \$50 late fee, per player.
-Players registering for 6U and 8U are not subject to the late fee as their schedule starts later in the year.
+Registrations received before September 7, 2024 are considered "early" registrations and will receive a \$50 discount, per player.
+Players registering for 6U and 8U are not subject to the early discount as their schedule starts later in the year.